 The start of 2012 marked one year since the launch of Skeletal Muscle.
 In January 2011, the journal set out to provide a home for the increasing amounts of research being conducted into skeletal muscle – from the genes responsible for muscular dystrophies, to the contribution of skeletal muscle to insulin and fatty acid signalling.

 To mark this anniversary, Skeletal Muscle published an Editorial written by the journal’s Editors-in-Chief; Profs David Glass, Kevin Campbell and Michael Rudnicki.
 The Editorial, which can be read in full here, looks back over a successful first year, with 20 original research articles and 16 reviews being published, as well as the journal’s inclusion in PubMed.
-In this article, the Editors state “The …
+In this article, the Editors state “The bottom …

 It is well known that some forms of muscular dystrophies are caused by mutations in the genes coding for dystrophin and dysferlin – two proteins which both have important roles in the correct functioning of skeletal muscle.